Best RX-8 Turbo Kit Guide

 Some people opt for crazy swaps, but the most common exchange is the 13B from the RX7, and there are several off-the-shelf kits on the market to make this a convenient option.

 However, with RX7 prices increasing, the chance of picking one up cheap is less likely than ever.

 You’ll also still suffer from the headaches that come with rotary engines.

 For that reason, V8s often find themselves as the weapon of choice.

 Not only are they far more convenient to source at a bargain price, but their superior reliability and ease of spares also make them an ideal choice.

 Not to mention that they’re also far more convenient to turbocharge.

-With that said, let’s take a look at some of the best off-the-shelf RX-8 turbo kits that are available on the market!
+With that said, let’s look at some of the best off-the-shelf RX-8 turbo kits available on the market!

-Now that we’ve outlined the positives and negatives – let’s take a look at our RX-8 Turbo Kit selection.
+Now that we’ve outlined the positives and negatives let’s look at our RX-8 Turbo Kit selection.

 RX-8 turbo kit selection